 Not only these are time-wasting, but they can also present a serious security concern.
 While some unsolicited texts and calls are legitimate promotions of products or services, many are actually sent by scammers!

 To be safe:

 - Hang up an unsolicited call as soon as you recognize it as such and do not call back the number it originated from.

 - Do not reply to SPAM text messages and never click or open any links they contain as these can try to install malicious software on your device or provide the sender with some information about you that will just lead to more SPAM.

 The FCC has some helpful resources for dealing with the problem, but the best option is to simply block any numbers where you received unwanted calls or texts from.
-Blocking texts can be done directly from the Windows TeleConsole, while blocking calls is only available at the moment from the Admin Portal.
+Blocking texts can be done directly from the Windows version of the TeleConsole while blocking calls is only available at the moment from the Admin Portal.

 Blocking and Unblocking Text Messages (SMS/MMS)

-If a number is already blocked you will see the option toor you can remove it from the blocked numbers list in the Messages Settings where you can click MANAGE BLOCKED NUMBERS to open a list of blacklisted numbers for the each SMS channel (a channel will show on the list only if it has blocked numbers.)
+If a number is already blocked you will see the option to or you can remove it from the blocked numbers list in the Messages Settings where you can click MANAGE BLOCKED NUMBERS to open a list of blocked numbers for each SMS channel (a channel will show on the list only if it has blocked numbers.)
 Click next to a contact name or number to remove him from the list.

 Blocking calls is not presently available from the TeleConsole, but you can do so with a Filtered Forwarding function which is accessed and set up in the Admin Portal.
 This is usually handled by your phone system or IT administrator.